endorin-labs/mew/CONTRIBUTING.md

 ## tech stack
 our core tech stack includes:

-- FastAPI for the API framework
+- gRPC with grpclib for our server framework
 - uv for dependency management
 - PostgreSQL + PGVector for our database (via Supabase)
 - Prefect for workflow orchestration